 For most people, Bitcoin burst onto the scene between 2013 and 2014.
-The truth is, however, that the cryptocurrency dates back to 2009.
+The truth is, however, that this cryptocurrency dates back to as early as 2008.
 At that time, cryptocurrencies were nothing more than an idea based on theory, but Bitcoin would go on to serve as a pioneer to the industry.
 It all began with the publication of the original Bitcoin whitepaper by a person named Satoshi Nakamoto.

 Bitcoin Value, Market Cap and Volume

 As the first – and most popular – decentralized cryptocurrency, Bitcoin enjoys the highest market capitalization.
 Ever since Bitcoin began to gain mainstream acceptance, it has maintained a market cap in the billions of dollars.
 As of November 24th 2017, the market cap of Bitcoin was over $137,000,000,000 with 16,699,125 BTC coins in circulation.
 In any given 24 hour period, between $200,000,000 and $10,000,000,000 of value can be exchanged in Bitcoin.

 The Introduction of Bitcoin to the World